ubden/PULSE-ECG-HF/README.md

 **🚀 Enhanced with DeepSeek Integration**: This handler automatically translates PULSE-7B's English medical analysis into patient-friendly Turkish commentary using DeepSeek AI, providing bilingual ECG interpretation for Turkish healthcare professionals and patients.

-**📧 Automatic Email Processing**: When email configuration is provided, the system automatically processes ECG images sent via email and responds with analysis results, making it a complete email-to-analysis solution.

 ## 🚀 Quick Start

 ### Prerequisites